 At about 9:30 a.m., he again telephoned and asked for a doctor who was immediately sent for.
 The doctor stayed with him for about an hour.
 By this time he appeared to have recovered completely, so the doctor left.
 Meanwhile, an assistant had gone down to the hotel to stay with Wilson, and at about 11:15 a.m. he suddenly became much worse.
 Two nurses were called immediately, but before the doctors who were called had arrived, Wilson died.
 At age 29, the brilliant BSC executive had died from sudden heart failure, leaving behind a wife and an 18-month old daughter.
 Was he poisoned?
 Was he murdered by German Abwehr agents operating in Toronto?

-How Canada became a safe haven during The London Blitz.
+Discover how Canada became a safe haven during the London Blitz.

 Another incident involved one of the most talented silent killers in the world, the great William Fairbairn.
 Fairbairn was 59 when he was sent to Camp X to train men 30 years his junior.